gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 it?"

 "It's a head," Niquolas said proudly.
 "For a door soldier.
-C'mon, you remember---I was going to trade some of 'em to the Hett for that thing Fraedi wanted."
+C'mon, you remember—I was going to trade some of 'em to the Hett for that thing Fraedi wanted."

 "Oh.
 Right."